selenite-git-admin/platform-documentation/docs/modules/host/policy-registry/security.md

 - Do not expose bindings outside their scope in API responses.

 ## Auditability
-- Record administrative actions in `audit_log` with actor, action, target, and timestamp.
+- Record administrative actions in audit_log with actor, action, target, and timestamp.
-- Record every decision in `evaluations` with a reference to the policy version.
+- Record every decision in evaluations with a reference to the policy version.
-- Capture evidence references in `evaluation_evidence`.
+- Capture evidence references in evaluation_evidence.
-- Include `correlation_id` on write operations and propagate through logs.
+- Include correlation_id on write operations and propagate through logs.

 ## Input validation and limits
 - Validate policy definitions against a schema before accepting a version.